ChathuryaKodipaka/UMBC-DATA606-Capstone/docs/Resume.md

 **Key Contributions**:
 - **Data Pipeline Design**: Designed a robust data pipeline for preprocessing and handling large datasets.
 - **Visual Insights**: Developed insightful visualizations to communicate findings and patterns effectively.
-- **Mentorship**: Collaborated under the guidance of **Marium Mehdi**, Department of Data Science, to refine modeling techniques and enhance outcomes.

 ---